 Andrew P. Michelson, MD

-Assistant Professor | Director, Critical Care Informatics Research | Faculty Affiliate, Institute for Informatics | Intensivist | Physician Scientist
+Assistant Professor | Director, Critical Care Informatics Research | Faculty Affiliate, Institute for Informatics | Informaticist | Intensivist | Physician Scientist

 I am a physician-scientist committed to innovative, digital healthcare transformation.
 My interests revolve around the direct application of emerging healthcare technologies and informatics tools within the hospital system to improve the delivery of precision care.